-This master’s course is accredited by the Chartered Institution of Building Services Engineers, and the Energy Institute.
-(Accreditation is reviewed periodically.
-Successful completion of this course satisfies the academic requirements for registration as a Chartered Engineer.)
+Our MSc Design and Management of Sustainable Built Environments degree is accredited by the Chartered Institution of Building Services Engineers (CIBSE) and the Energy Institute.
+Successful completion of this programme satisfies the academic requirements for registration as a Chartered Engineer.

-It provides an introduction to the fundamental subjects related to environmental design, operation and management, and an understanding of the latest theories and research.
-You will broaden your knowledge in environmental engineering, building design, energy efficiency and management, along with the application of digital technology and indoor environmental quality and wellbeing.
+You will also broaden your knowledge in environmental engineering, building design, energy efficiency, and management, along with the application of digital technology and indoor environmental quality and wellbeing.

-This course is offered as a one-year full-time course, or as a flexible modular course.
-The course is delivered through intensive residential weeks at our campus, supported through a professional online learning environment.
-Study over two years alongside your work commitments, or fast-track your studies with a one-year programme.
+Our MSc Design and Management of Sustainable Built Environments degree is offered as a one-year full-time programme, or as a flexible modular programme.
+It is delivered through intensive residential weeks at our Whiteknights campus in Reading campus and supported by a professional online learning environment.

-This course fosters leadership in environmental design and energy management.
-Its distinctive focus is on a truly interdisciplinary approach to the design and operation of sustainable buildings and cities.
+This programme fosters leadership in environmental design and energy management.
+Its distinctive focus is on an interdisciplinary approach to the design and operation of sustainable buildings.

 During your studies you will benefit from our strong links with industry, with visits to sites and from industry speakers.

 In addition to the University facilities available to all students, we provide facilities in the School of Construction Management and Engineering, including:

 - The School’s Resource Room, with study spaces for individual and group work as well as subject-specific learning resources.

 - Dedicated computer labs equipped with the latest digital technology and software, including building information modelling (BIM), 3D laser scanning, 3D visualisation, virtual reality headsets, building energy simulations, and urban microclimate simulations.